 Know how much money you have to spend

-It’s likely that you will live in University residences, either on campus or in the city.
+As a first-year student it’s likely that you will live in University accommodation, either on campus or in the city.
 You can also find your own accommodation if you prefer.

 Prices vary, depending on which accommodation block you apply for, so you can choose an option that suits your budget.
 We'll do our best to place you in your preferred room type, but we cannot guarantee this.